For Business Owners

 Compulsory Liquidation occurs when a company is forced into liquidation by a court order, usually at the request of creditors.
 This typically happens when the company has failed to pay its debts, and creditors believe that liquidation is the best way to recover their money.

-The liquidation process begins with a winding-up petition filed by creditors, which is then reviewed by a court.
+The liquidation process begins with a winding-up petition filed by creditors, which a court then reviews.
 If the court agrees that the company is unable to pay its debts, it will issue a winding-up order.

 Legal Process and Steps Involved: